-Lambda Celsius (or Λ°C) is the stage persona of AC Carter: artist, musician, producer, bass player, and costume designer.
-AC performs in a karaoke set up in hand-made costumes accompanied by virtual assistant Alexa as the DJ, speaking from a post punk ethos highlighting gender inequality and the passivity of the stereotyped gendered voice.
+Lambda Celsius (or Λ°C) is the musical avatar of AC Carter: artist, musician, producer, bass player, and costume designer.
+AC currently performs as Ana Echo in a karaoke set up in hand-made costumes accompanied by Amazon’s virtual assistant Alexa as the DJ, speaking from a post punk ethos highlighting gender inequality and the passivity of the stereotyped gendered voice.

 AC has written, designed, recorded, and produced all of their own material, from instrumentation and production to designing their albums layout.
 AC’s take on music comes from the perspective of the sensual, thinking is feeling (and vice versa); in turn embracing the overlap between the sonic and the visual.
 AC highlights how the personal is political, conceptually pulling from personal trauma and cultural critique, revealing the inconsistencies of our perception of gender-norms in an attempt to reimagine a world not defined by gender or sexuality.

-So far in 2018, AC performed at Big Ears Festival in March for the 12-Hour Drone in Knoxville, TN, and toured the east cost, performing at Silent Barn in Brooklyn before it closed.
+So far in 2018, AC performed at Big Ears Festival for the 12-Hour Drone in Knoxville, TN, Athens Popfest in August, and toured the east coast, performing at the last JV L@b of the year in Queens, NYC.
 AC has made costumes for Jennifer Vanilla for her recent performance at MoMA PS1, and Kevin Barnes for Of Montreal's music video "Plateau Phase-No Careerism No Corruption".
 AC’s work will be published in New American Painting South Issue #136 in 2018, and was featured in a group exhibition curated by Wendy Vogel and presented by Regina Rex at bitforms in New York City.
-AC has recently opened for Of Montreal and Locate S,1, and will be releasing their second album Ana Echo and the Beauty of Indifference through their own label Scorpion Beach projected for September 2018.
+AC has recently opened for Of Montreal and Locate S,1, and has released their second album Ana Echo and the Beauty of Indifference through their own label Scorpion Beach and Banana Tapes (Nashville, TN) projected for September 2018.